 The story is called The Evil That Men Do.
 Let me say up front that this comic story offends me in every way possible.
 Even the title implies that the author (Kevin Smith) created the story to sympathize with the alleged evil aspects of men, when in reality he probably finds the idea of The Black Cat raped and beaten to be his masturbatory fantasy.
 Why do I say that?
 Because Felicia Hardy (Black Cat) literally masturbates in the shower while fantasizing on the third page of the story.

 Something else Kevin Smith tends to do is have characters act, um, out of character.
 From what I understand, writing editors usually catch inconsistencies like this, so I don’t know how Smith keeps getting away with it.
-(J Scott Campbell expresses encountering this issue in his autobiographical interview).
+(J Scott Campbell expresses encountering this issue in his autobiographical interview (Affiliate Link)).
 In The Evil That Men Do, we see Spider-Man acting like Bugs Bunny.
 He is acting way over the top wacky, cracking too many jokes to be taken seriously.
 Yes, Spider-Man has always had a sense of humor.
 But this was so out of his element, I had to look up who wrote the story.
 And that’s when I realized that Kevin Smith strikes again.
 Not just with having the Black Cat raped, but with destroying the dignity of the other main characters as well.

 We see these same elements in The Widening Gyre.
 Batman is shoe-horned into Kevin Smith’s world of dirty jokes and cartoon humor.
 Batman not only loses his serious demeanor, but was forced to perform oral sex on the villain Poison Ivy.
 Or in a word: rape.